 Rolling hills and scenic views are yours for the enjoying when you head towards nearby Silver Lake.
 This inviting body of water provides access to wonderful trails year-round that can be enjoyed and explored at your own pace.
 Bring your binoculars and keep your eyes open for birds and other wildlife that call this area home through varying seasons of the year.

 Shealor Lake Trail Head

 Off CA-88 in Pioneer, Shealor Lake Trail Head is another trek to add to your list.
 Just over a mile long, this trail is a wonderful choice when you’re looking for a midday journey that’s well-suited to hikers of all skill levels.
-Along the way, you’ll be able to savor the scenic surroundings as the elevation increase is gentle and takes you through towering trees and up towards mountain and lake views that double as a delightful reward for your efforts.
-Once you reach the ridgeline, a connecting trail leads directly to the lake which has an accessible area of children if you happen to be hiking with little ones.
-Dogs are welcome on the trail as long as they remain leashed.
+Along the way, you’ll be able to savor the scenic surroundings as the elevation increase is gentle and takes you through towering trees and up towards Mountain and Lake Views that double as a delightful reward for your efforts.
+Once you reach the ridgeline, a connecting trail leads directly to the lake which has a child-accessible area if you happen to be Hiking with Little Ones.
+It is a Dog Friendly trail, as long as they remain leashed.

 Within the confines of Amador County, Tragedy Spring is a unique and historical stop that visitors can enjoy if they have time to search for a place where the past still lives on.
 This small spring links back to the discovery of gold at Sutter’s Mill as routes were being cut through the mountains.
 Tragedy Spring marks the site of some of these gold hunters coming to an untimely end.
 To mark their passing, fellow scouts carved their names into a tree trunk which is preserved in a nearby museum, but today on the trail, those who visit Tragedy Spring can find these individuals commemorated with a plaque.